 - accredited by the National Association of Schools of Art and Design (NASAD) as a Certificate program.

 - recognized by the Swedish National Board of Education and has been approved for study assistance through CSN

 - licensed by the New Jersey State Commission on Higher Education

-- recommended by Art Renewal Center as an ARC accredited atelier
+- recognized by Art Renewal Center as ARC Approved

 - a member of the Association of American College and University Programs in Italy (AACUPI)